Taylor Reese-Hansen: Women's

-Following the 2023–24 season, Reese-Hansen revised her lineup, bringing in new front end players Kim Bonneau and Julianna Mackenzie with Megan McGillivray continuing to play third.
+Following the 2023–24 season, Reese-Hansen revised her lineup, bringing in new front-end players Kim Bonneau and Julianna Mackenzie with Megan McGillivray continuing to play third.
 This new team found immediate success as they won the U25 NextGen Classic to begin the 2024–25 season.
 With this win, the team earned the right to play in the 2024 PointsBet Invitational where they lost 5–2 in the opening round to Kaitlyn Lawes.
 In November, they won another tour title by going undefeated to win the Island Shootout.
+In the new year, Team Reese-Hansen finished 5–2 through the round robin of the 2025 BC Women's Curling Championship, qualifying as the fourth seeds.
+They were then eliminated 11–10 by Kristen Ryan in the 3 vs. 4 game.

+The 2025–26 season was a breakthrough year for the Reese-Hansen rink as they rose to number three on the CTRS standings.
+After reaching the quarterfinals at the Saville Grand Prix to start the year, the team advanced all the way to the final of the 2025 Autumn Gold Curling Classic.
+This included wins over many top ranked teams such as Silvana Tirinzoni, Xenia Schwaller, Sayaka Yoshimura and Rebecca Morrison.
+Ultimately, they gave up a steal in an extra end to lose to Gim Eun-ji in the championship game.
+Two weeks later, the team continued their momentum by winning the Lloydminster SaskTour Spiel before reaching another final at the Clarion Cup where they lost to Kayla Skrlik.
+In November, they made another final at the Crestwood Anniversary Showdown, losing to Miyu Ueno.
+The following month, they played in the 2025 Canadian Open Tier 2 Grand Slam of Curling event and reached the playoffs with a 2–2 record.
+They then won both their quarterfinal and semifinal games before coming from behind to knock off Kaitlyn Lawes in the championship game to secure the title.
+This positioned them for a strong showing at the 2026 BC Women's Curling Championship where the team lost just one game en route to claiming the provincial title, beating Corryn Brown 9–5 in the final.
+This earned them the right to represent British Columbia at the 2026 Scotties Tournament of Hearts in Mississauga, Ontario.

 Mixed

 In 2019, Reese-Hansen won the 2019 BC Mixed Championship playing with Cameron de Jong, Alex Horvath and Mariah Coulombe.
 This qualified the foursome for the 2020 Canadian Mixed Curling Championship in Jonquière, Saguenay where they finished in sixth place with a 5–5 record.
 Four years later, the team again won the provincial championship, this time with Erik Colwell and Megan McGillivray on the front end.
 Representing British Columbia at the 2023 Canadian Mixed Curling Championship, the team failed to qualify for the championship round, placing tenth with a 4–5 record.